Welcome to our Story Tree

 Want us to come to you?
 We have a group of Volunteer Ambassadors that are available to meet with your group so please get in touch below and we will arrange a visit.

-We have planted a tree that we hope will grow and take on a life of it’s own.
+MyVolunteering is a tree we have planted which we hope will grow and take on a life of its own.

-We hope you will start to share this page with people you know and help us spread the message of how life transforming volunteering can be.
+We hope you will start to share this site with people you know and help us spread the message of how life transforming volunteering can be.
+Please use the hashtags #VolunteerForHealth and #VolunteerForEmployability when sharing on social media.

 Find Out More